ethangilmore/ethangilmore/README.md

-# Hey there!
+## Hey there! 👋

-### I'm Ethan, I like writing code and solving difficult problems
+### I'm Ethan, I like writing code👨🏽‍💻 and solving difficult problems🤓